lakshy-sharma/Programmer-Essentials/matrix/README.md

 ## Features
 1. Scan a particular host for open ports.
 2. Scan a network for hosts that are active.
 (This feature needs superuser access)
+3. Launch a test TCP server for testing TCP clients.
+4. Launch a test TCP client for testing TCP servers.

 ## Example
 1. Find open ports on a host: <i>matrix portScan -H [IP address to scan] -s [Start port] -e [End port]</i>
 2. Find active hosts on a network: <i>matrix hostScan -c [Network CIDR to scan] -t [Time for Ping reply]</i>

 ## TODO
-1. Add feature of hosting a simple TCP server and a websocket server for testing.
+1. Extend the TCP server and client to include Websockets and gRPC.
 2. Add feature for creating network packets for testing high speed networks.